Out of all the short-haired guinea pig breeds, the Abyssinian guinea pig is one of the most unique, namely due to their whirlpool-shaped coat.

 Always keep an eye on the temperature outside to ensure your guinea pig doesn’t get too warm or chilly.

-A commercial cage can be a good option for a guinea pig provided its dimensions fall within the cage size requirements.
+A commercial cage can be a good option for an Abyssinian guinea pig provided its dimensions fall within the cage size requirements.

 A lot of store-bought cages are too little for a single guinea pig, so be careful when selecting a unit.